The-Focus-AI/readbar/README.md

 ### Logs and Debugging

 Readbar includes comprehensive logging.
-When running from terminal, you'll see detailed information about:
+When running with `--debug`, you'll see detailed information about:
 - File scanning progress
 - Menu updates
 - File opening attempts